 Do you feel like a fish out of water when somebody is talking about reading room copies or monographies?
 Learn the meaning of some strange words that might have puzzled you during your library visits:

-Arcada Finna – Arcada’s Library Catalogue.
+Arcada Finna (External link) – Arcada’s Library Catalogue.
 In Arcada Finna you’ll find all the printed materials in the Arcada library and some e-materials.

 E-book – electronic book, available online

-Elib – an e-book platform containing books mostly in Swedish, but also in English.
+Elib (External link) – an e-book platform containing books mostly in Swedish, but also in English.
 Both Fiction and Nonfiction.
 You need a library card from the Arcada Library for downloading the books.

 Interlibrary borrowing – Loans from Libraries outside the Helsinki Metropolitan area